-Singapore Tourism Board spending $20m to woo tourists: A look at past STB campaigns
+Singapore Tourism Board rolls out new videos: A look at past campaigns

 In 1984, the tourism board, known as Singapore Tourist Promotion Board (STPB) then, launched its first branding exercise.
 It ran for 11 years until 1995.
 The slogan came about because of an observation that many tourists were surprised to find Singapore different from what they had expected.
 An article from The Straits Times in 1979, before the launch of the campaign, said: "Visitors often express surprise over the city's clean and green image, its safe streets and the quality of the hotels and their services."

 In 1991, STPB came up with the tagline "Fascinating Malaysia, Surprising Singapore, two great countries, one great holiday".
 It was part of a US$1 million (S$1.75 million) campaign to promote Singapore and Malaysia as a dual-destination for tourists.
 The campaign ran for two years in Korea, Canada, the United States, Finland and Sweden.
 There was print advertising and trade support to enlist the co-operation of travel agents in the five target countries to promote Malaysia and Singapore and organise tour packages to both destinations.